intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 when final code generation is deferred until application runtime time.

-AOT compilation reduces application execution time by skipping JIT compilation and final device code can be tested before deploy.
+AOT compilation reduces application execution time by skipping JIT compilation and final device code can be tested before deploying.

 JIT compilation provides portability of device code and target specific optimizations.